Applequist/Applequist.github.io/src/content/blog/the-FP-epiphany-applicatives.md

 ---
-title: 'The FP Epiphany - Applicatives'
+title: 'The FP Epiphany (Part 2) - Applicatives'
 description: 'A serie about learning functional programming.
 This post is about applicative functors.'
 pubDate: 'Oct 31 2024'
 ---